darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 ![screen controls](./crop-rotate/screen-controls.png#w75)

 Resize the crop by dragging the border and corner handles.

-Move the crop rectangle by clicking and dragging.
+Move the crop rectangle by clicking and dragging inside the crop area.
 Constrain movement to the horizontal/vertical axis by holding Ctrl/Shift, respectively while dragging.
 Commit changes by either giving focus to another module or by double-clicking on the image.

 ---